clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 \end{table}

 The $S$ matrix represents the sender: the first column contains the meanings (or situations) that the sender may want to express, the first row the signals that it can use to express these meanings.
 The numbers in the matrix represent the probabilities that the sender will use a certain signal to express a certain meaning.
 The matrix $R$ describes the behaviour of the receiver in a similar way: the numbers in the matrix are the probabilities that the receiver will interpret a certain signal (first column) as having a certain meaning (first row).

+\begin{itemize}
+\askstar What are the optimal S* and R*, for maximal communicative success in a population?
+\end{itemize}

+\begin{itemize}
+\item Assume that every individual is characterised by a genome of length 18, where each nucleotide codes for one value in S and R with A=3, G=2, C=1 and U=0.
+To construct the S and R matrices, rows are normalized.
+\item Compute fitness by communicating with a a fixed target S and R. Fitness = sum of diagonal values of S\%*\%R* + S*\%*\%R.
+\item Run an evolutionary simulation with low mutation rate for 100 iteration.
+What is the average fitness and most frequent communication system at the end of it?
+\item Compute fitness by communicating with a a random other agent, with its own (evolved) S' and R'.
+Fitness = sum of diagonal values of S\%*\%R' + S'\%*\%R.
+\item Run an evolutionary simulation with low mutation rate for 100 iteration.
+What is the average fitness and most frequent communication system at the end of it?
+\item *This is frequency dependent selection.
+Why does it not always evolve to the optimal communication system?
+\end{itemize}

+# Communication Systems as Matrices

 **Exercise**
 *Some question to make them think a little bit about what this means?*